nqngo/talks/slides/itpa/domains.md

 https://www.linkedin.com/pulse/cybersecurity-domain-map-ver-30-henry-jiang/

 You usually specialise in one or a few domains depending on the size of your organisation and your role.
-For example, a security analyst may focus on security operations, while a security architect may work in security architecture and engineering.
-However, it is essential to have a basic understanding of all domains to be effective in cybersecurity.
+However, it is likely that you will need to work across multiple domains at some point in your career.
+Understanding the relationships between the domains can help you develop a more holistic view of cybersecurity and make better decisions on your career path.

-In this course, we will focus on speaking about the domains that we have experience in and can provide practical advice on.
+In this talk, we will focus on speaking about the domains that we have experience in and can provide practical advice on.
 We hope that this will help you build a solid foundation in cybersecurity and prepare you for a career in the field.